 CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report on Form 10-Q of Ophthotech Corporation (the "Company") for the period ended September 30, 2017 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David F. Carroll, Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
-Section 1350, that to his knowledge:
+In connection with the Quarterly Report on Form 10-Q of Ophthotech Corporation (the "Company") for the period ended March 31, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David F. Carroll, Chief Financial Officer of the Company, hereby certifies, pursuant to Rule 13a-14(b) and 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to his knowledge: